crustyapples/zodiac-guard-scope/docs/setup_guide.md

 ## Prerequisites

-To start the process you need to create a Safe on the Rinkeby test network (e.g. via https://rinkeby.gnosis-safe.io).
+To start the process you need to create a Safe on the sepolia test network (e.g. via https://sepolia.gnosis-safe.io).
 A Safe transaction is required to setup the ScopeGuard.

 Before anything else, you'll need to install the projects dependencies by running `yarn`.